 Your child’s reading skills are key to their success in school and reading for at least 10 minutes every night – whether this is your child reading independently or through shared experiences – is important.
 Please sign their reading diary noting what they have read, any comments and perhaps any words that they found difficult.

 Homework will also be sent out weekly every Friday and will be expected to be returned the following Thursday.
 This will be a piece of English and Maths which will help consolidate their learning from that week.
 The children should be able to complete this independently, but of course support can be given if required.

 Children in 6M and 6CH have PE on a Tuesday afternoon.

 Children in 6H and 6V have PE on a Thursday afternoon.

 Children are expected to come to school in their PE kits on the day they have PE.

-We then look to our Geography unit on the ‘Galapagos’ to provide inspiration for the creation of a non-chronological report about the city situated between two rivers at the centre of the world's great trade routes and the caliph.
+We then look to our History unit on the ‘Baghdad - Early Islamic Civilisation’ to provide inspiration for the creation of a non-chronological report about the city situated between two rivers at the centre of the world's great trade routes and the caliph.